-A marketer can use information about offline purchases together with proximity data from IoT devices inside a brick and mortar store to target customers who have recently purchased a product with an upsell email or a social campaign encouraging them to share product feedback with their peers.
+A marketer can use information about offline purchases together with proximity data from IoT devices inside a brick-and-mortar store to target customers who have recently purchased a product with an upsell email or a social campaign encouraging them to share product feedback with their peers.

 4. Real-time customer data

-IoT devices will gather, analyze, and compare customer data in real time to help marketers make quick decisions and maximize the impact of their messages.
+IoT devices will gather, analyze, and compare customer data in real-time to help marketers make quick decisions and maximize the impact of their messages.
 Note that IoT devices will provide companies with more precise information to help them spot critical factors that affect the customer’s buying journey.
 That will offer the opportunity to reduce operating expenses and boost the ROI of advertising budgets.

 Rather than relying on possibly outdated information from immaterial sources, marketers will be making business decisions from real-time customer data that reflects the complexity of engagement between consumers and brands.

 Tapping into real-time data will enable marketers to optimize their messages – for example, imagine a fitness device that reads blood glucose that can tell when a person is hungry.
-If the device is linked to a system able to document biometric data and match consumer preferences, the company may send that person a message about the availability of their favourite food nearby.
+If the device is linked to a system able to document biometric data and match consumer preferences, the company may send that person a message about the availability of their favorite food nearby.

-IoT and marketing
+IoT in marketing

-IoT devices will generate an unprecedented amount of data to help marketers capture customer intent, needs, and behaviour from every interaction with the brand.
+IoT devices will generate an unprecedented amount of data to help marketers capture customer intent, needs, and behavior from every interaction with the brand.
 The ability to match these insights throughout the entire customer journey will enable marketers to create messages that prompt consumers to action and help them develop a strong relationship with the brand.